publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch10/m__us_usc_t19_s2075.md

     “(7) As soon as possible after April 7, 1986, but not later than 12 months after April 7, 1986, the General Accounting Office shall complete, and submit to the Committee on Ways and Means and the Committee on Finance, a study that evaluates the air detection and interdiction capability of the Customs Service, including assets, geographic dispersal, costs of operation, procurement practices, and the services and equipment provided by other Federal agencies.
 Within 6 months after commencing the study, the General Accounting Office shall consult with the Committees on the progress of the study.”

     [Pub.
-L. 99–272, § 13022(a)(1)][/us/pl/99/272/s13022/a/1], amended subsec. (b) generally.
+L. 99–272][/us/pl/99/272], § 13022(a)(1), amended subsec. (b) generally.
 Prior to amendment, subsec. (b) read as follows: “There are authorized to be appropriated to the Department of the Treasury not to exceed $686,399,000 for the salaries and expenses of the United States Customs Service for fiscal year 1985; of which (A) $28,070,000 is for the operation and maintenance of the air interdiction program of the Service, and (B) not to exceed $15,000,000 is for the implementation of the ‘Operation EXODUS’ program and any related program designed to enforce or monitor export controls under the Export Administration Act of 1979 \[50 App.
 U.S.C.
 2401 et seq.\].”

     Subsecs. (f), (g).
 [Pub.
-L. 99–272, § 13022(a)(2)][/us/pl/99/272/s13022/a/2], added subsecs. (f) and (g).
+L. 99–272][/us/pl/99/272], § 13022(a)(2), added subsecs. (f) and (g).

     1984—Subsec. (b).
 [Pub.
-L. 98–573, § 702(1)][/us/pl/98/573/s702/1], amended subsec. (b) generally, which prior to amendment read as follows: “There are authorized to be appropriated to the Department of the Treasury not to exceed $564,224,000 for the salaries and expenses of the United States Customs Service for fiscal year 1983, of which not to exceed $31,464,000 is for salary and expenses for the enforcement of the alcohol and tobacco revenue laws.”
+L. 98–573][/us/pl/98/573], § 702(1), amended subsec. (b) generally, which prior to amendment read as follows: “There are authorized to be appropriated to the Department of the Treasury not to exceed $564,224,000 for the salaries and expenses of the United States Customs Service for fiscal year 1983, of which not to exceed $31,464,000 is for salary and expenses for the enforcement of the alcohol and tobacco revenue laws.”

     Subsecs. (d), (e).
 [Pub.
-L. 98–573, § 702(2)][/us/pl/98/573/s702/2], (3), added subsec. (d) and redesignated former subsec. (d) as (e).
+L. 98–573][/us/pl/98/573], § 702(2), (3), added subsec. (d) and redesignated former subsec. (d) as (e).

     1983—[Pub.
 L. 97–456][/us/pl/97/456] designated existing provisions as subsec. (a) and added subsecs. (b) to (d).

+ __Change of Name__

+    “Commissioner of U.S. Customs and Border Protection” substituted for “Commissioner of Customs” in subsecs. (a)(3), (d), (f), and (g)(1), (2) on authority of [section 802(d)(2) of Pub.
+L. 114–125][/us/pl/114/125/s802/d/2], set out as a note under [section 211 of Title 6][/us/usc/t6/s211], Domestic Security.

  __Effective Date of 2002 Amendment__